-The good news is that sciatica is usually treatable by a medical professional and is self-diagnosable.
+The good news is that this condition is usually treatable by a medical professional and is self-diagnosable.
 We’ll get into that more later as we seek to answer the question: What is sciatica?

 What Causes Sciatica?

-Sciatica can happen suddenly after an injury, or it can take months to slowly develop.
+This condition can happen suddenly after an injury, or it can take months to slowly develop.
 It can be short-lived (acute) or long-term (chronic).
-Regardless, sciatica is typically easy to identify, and can sometimes be treated at home.
+Regardless, it is typically easy to identify, and can sometimes be treated at home.

 How do I Know if I have Sciatica?

-Sciatica pain is pain that radiates from your lower back into the back or side of your legs.
+Sciatica pain radiates from your lower back into the back or side of your legs.
 It typically affects one side of the body, but can affect both.
-Sciatica pain can range from mild pain to sharp, severe pain.
-Sciatica might also cause feelings of numbness, tingling or weakness in your leg or foot.
+It can range from mild pain to sharp, severe pain.
+The condition might also cause feelings of numbness, tingling or weakness in your leg or foot.

 There are several risk factors to consider as well.
 These things put you at a higher risk for developing sciatica:

-- Age: People age 30 to 50 are more likely to develop sciatica
+- Age: People age 30 to 50 are more likely to develop this condition

 - Weight: Being overweight or pregnant puts added pressure on your spine